johnbrandborg/faker-events/README.md

 {"Name": "AA2"}
 {"Name": "BB1"}
 ```

+### To Do List
+- [ ] Scheduling events with Cron syntax in Batch Mode.
+- [ ] Edge Case testing to produce bad or corrupted data on purpose.

 ## License
 Faker-Events is released under the MIT License.
 See the bundled LICENSE file for details.